northern-tester/moiling-operable/00 Course Map/Course Map.md

 * As testers, we strive to add value and testing for reliability enables us to use our risk analysis skills to explore for failures and how to recover.
 * If we get involved with helping our system to emit better information from an operability standpoint, testability through observability and control will likely be enhanced.
 * Rather than having shallow status checks, testers can contribute to meaningful monitoring of customer journeys and how reliability and recovery are measured.

-### Takeaways

-* Recognise the key terminology pertaining to logging, monitoring and system control measures and their role in operability.
-* Understand how to test systems for the quality of operational information that they emit and how this can help improve information gained through testing.
-* Apply the understanding of operational insights to testing deployment pipelines and operational hooks to enhance overall operability.

 ## Lesson Plan